Several months ago I made the decision to travel to London for a couple of days.

 I arrived at “Heathrow” airport mid-morning.
 Man, is it ugly.
 That sprawling behemoth of an airport needs a major facelift to bring it into the modern age.
 There is far too much plain concrete on display.
 I made a few notes about possible improvements as I waited to disembark the plane, such as “neon strips should be laid along the edges of the runway” and “replace all runway concrete with gun-metal grey asphalt”.
 I may send these notes to the Heathrow authorities.

-From Paddington I took the “Tube” to Bayswater, where my fancy four-star hotel was situated.
+From Paddington I took the “Tube” to Bayswater, where my four-star hotel was situated.
 The Tube is remarkable in many ways.
-For instance, no one talks to anyone else.
-All of these people in close proximity staring at each other, and nobody utters a word.
-I had planned to canvass opinion on the extortionate cost of travelling on the Heathrow Express, but one look at the iron-hard countenances of my fellow passengers told me conversation would not be welcome.
+For one – the commuters do not talk to one another.
+You have all of these people in close proximity, and nobody utters a word.
+I had planned to canvass public opinion on the extortionate cost of travelling on the Heathrow Express, but one look at the iron-hard countenances of my fellow passengers told me conversation would not be welcome.

-The ethnicity demographic of the passengers was through the roof.
-I think I saw more different racial permutations on that one carriage than I have seen cumulatively in the rest of my life (though blessed with a rich history, Carrickfergus is not a cosmopolitan town).
-The train was hot and stuffy, and a beggar was playing a jaunty tune on a clarinet.
-It was like the Mos Eisley Canteena on there, and I was glad to get out.
+I know that London is multi-cultural, but the ethnicity spread of the commuters was through the roof.
+I believe I saw more different racial permutations on that one carriage than I have seen cumulatively in the rest of my life (though blessed with a rich history, Carrickfergus is not a cosmopolitan town).
+The train was hot and stuffy, and a beggar was playing a gratingly jaunty tune on a clarinet.
+It felt like the Mos Eisley Canteena, and I was glad to get out of there.

 I dropped my suitcase off at my underwhelming hotel and made for the city centre.
 I decided not to take the Tube this time and instead walked, heading down “Queensway” and along “Bayswater Road” towards “Oxford Street”.
 I found it difficult to get used to the number of people strolling around Marble Arch, but that was before I hit Bond Street.
 I literally had no conception that that amount of people could gather in one place.
 There were tens of thousands of them milling around the many shops, loaded up with shopping bags.
 All of them seemed to be wearing a ridiculous type of sunglasses that had horizontal plastic strips obscuring the field of vision.